heptarch/heptarch.github.io/qml.md

   techniques to optimize, e.g. energy estimation protocols on ISQ/EFT devices?
 - How can we leverage the Shor's algorithm (and the Hidden Subgroup Problem more generally) for deep learning?
-- How can we use stabilizer states for distributed protocols?
+- Can we use stabilizer states for distributed protocols?
 -